Disappearance of Ben McDaniel: Reward offer and controversy

-Frustrated by the limitations the search had thus far encountered, and increasingly coming to believe that Ben's body was in an area of the cave no one had yet reached, the McDaniels offered a reward of $10,000, raised from money contributed at a benefit held on what would have been their son's 31st birthday, at the end of the year to anyone "brave" enough to go to those places and find it.
+Frustrated by the limitations the search had thus far encountered, and believing that McDaniel's body was in an area of the cave no one had yet reached, McDaniel's parents offered a reward of $10,000, raised from money contributed at a benefit held on what would have been their son's 31st birthday, at the end of the year to anyone "brave" enough to go to those places and find it.
 The insinuation of cowardice alienated divers who had already risked their lives searching the cave, and raised fears among them that it would only encourage untrained divers to enter the cave and take potentially fatal risks for the reward money.
-Undeterred, the McDaniels increased the award, twice.
+Undeterred, McDaniel's parents increased the award, twice.

 In March 2012, by which time the reward had been increased to $30,000, the fears of the cave divers were realized.
-Two days before the Investigation Discovery cable channel series Disappeared aired a segment on Ben's case, a diver from Biloxi, Mississippi, Larry Higginbotham, died in the cavern at Vortex Spring.
+Two days before the Investigation Discovery cable channel series Disappeared aired a segment on McDaniel's case, a diver from Biloxi, Mississippi, Larry Higginbotham, died in the cavern at Vortex Spring.
 His body was found the next day after he, too, had failed to return from a dive.
 "He just got himself in a pinch and couldn't find his way back out", said one of the divers who recovered the body.

-There was no explicit evidence that Higginbotham was trying to find Ben and claim the reward.
-The divers who recovered his body believed he was, however.
+There was no explicit evidence that Higginbotham was trying to find McDaniel and claim the reward, but the divers who recovered his body believed he was.
 "He was found near a shovel left near a restriction so small that no one could get through it," said Sorenson, who had pulled Higginbotham's body back through four tight restrictions.

-The following month, amid increasing criticism, the McDaniels rescinded the reward offer.
+The following month, amid increasing criticism, McDaniel's parents rescinded the reward offer.
 "Not only did it endanger the lives of divers who would risk going farther than they should," said Sorenson, who was by then even more firmly convinced that their son had not died in the cave, "it put all of our lives at risk because we have to go in to recover the bodies."
-By that time the McDaniels had also come to believe that, if he had not died in the cave, Ben had been murdered.
+By that time, McDaniel's parents had also come to believe that, if he had not died in the cave, he had been murdered.
 A phone tip line they set up had not received any calls, and no one who had not yet said anything was likely to be further motivated to do so, they said.
-(Ben's father elaborated the following year that the family was told to rescind the reward while in the Vortex Spring area for exactly this reason.)
+McDaniel's father elaborated the following year that the family was told to rescind the reward while in the Vortex Spring area for this reason.